Class Of 2018 Orientation Leaders

 Alex Hernandez ‘16

 Hola!
 My name is Alexander Hernandez.
-I am from deep South Texas--literally on the southern border between Texas and Mexico.
-I am a proud Chicano by heart, and Mexican by blood.
-Ironically, I embraced my culture more by being a Minority at Wabash than being a Majority in my region.
-I am not entirely sure what I want to do with my life or what avenue I will take.
-I know that I want to try to change our Education system; I want to help nonprofit organizations that give aid to the LGBT, Latino, and Deaf Communities.
-I want to be remembered through my accomplishments.
-Wabash College is a very tough school; not everybody is suited to become a Wabash Man, however, if you have the hunger to make your dream into reality, and make a difference in your life and those around you, then Wabash is the place for you.
-No matter what ethnicity you are; whether you are rich, middle-class, or struggling financially; whatever gender identity or gender preference you may have, Wabash College sees everybody equally and helps train you to become the gentlemen of tomorrow.
+I am from Deep South Texas—literally on the southern border between Texas and Mexico.
+I am a proud Chicano by heart and Mexican by blood.
+Ironically, as any faraway college experience, I embraced my culture and heritage more by being a minority at Wabash than being a majority back home.
+I am not entirely sure what I want to do with my life or what route to take.
+If I am crazy enough, I may run for President and take over the world…but that is way too much work!
+I do know that I want to try to change our education system.
+I do know that whatever I am going to be doing, I am going to be doing it with the purpose of helping others.
+I also do know that that I want to be remembered through my accomplishments and not through my sexual, racial, or hard-of-hearing identities.
+Wabash College is a very tough and intense school, not everybody is suited to become a Wabash Man; however, if you have the hunger to make your dream into reality and a difference in your life and those around you, then Wabash is the place for you.
+No matter what ethnicity, social-class, or even what gender you prefer in you or your partner, Wabash College sees everybody equally and helps train you to become the gentlemen of tomorrow.

 Tyler Trepton ‘16